 Ephesians 4:11-12 describes the first category, equipping gifts.
 According to the New Living Translation, "these are the gifts Christ gave to the church: the apostles, the prophets, the evangelists, and the pastors and teachers.
 Their responsibility is to equip God’s people to do his work and build up the church, the body of Christ."

 1 Corinthians 12:7-10 reveals the second gifts category, the gifts of manifestation.
 These gifts -- wisdom, knowledge, faith, and healing -- are given for the common good of all believers.

 "The third category of gifts is motivational," says Stanley, and Romans 12:4-8 describes them.
 "Motivational gifts include prophecy (rightly speaking the truth of the Word), service, teaching, exhortation, generous giving, leadership, and mercy."

 Arthur on Spiritual Gifts

-If you're having trouble identifying your gifts, consider your spiritual condition.
+If you are having trouble identifying your gift, consider your spiritual condition.
 Are you a Christ follower?
-Spiritual gifts are for believers only, and they differ from your natural talents.
+Spiritual gifts are for believers, and they differ from natural talents.
 If you have placed your faith and trust in Jesus, God has blessed you with at least one spiritual gift.

 There are many ways to discover your unique gifting.
-Take a gifts test or inventory; several websites offer free assessments.
-Talk to a life coach or career counselor; they can help you identify your gifts.
-Plan a trip to your church library, public library or Christian bookstore; they have many helpful resources, too.
+Take a spiritual gifts test or inventory; several websites offer free assessments.
+Talk to a life coach or career counselor; they can help you identify your gift and calling.
+Plan a trip to your church library, public library, or Christian bookstore; they also have many helpful resources.

-Finally, don't overlook the simple act of service.
+Finally, do not overlook the simple act of service.
 "Probably the best way to discover your gift is to serve in a variety of ministry situations," says Charles Stanley.
 "When you find the area that suits your gift, you will know it."

-Kay Arthur and David Arthur Discuss Spiritual Gifts
+How to Know Your Spiritual Gift / Kay Arthur and David Arthur

 Reference Sources / Further Reading